 HOW TO MAKE YOUR PRAYER EFFECTIVE

 - The first and foremost thing to consider in prayer is the will of God as revealed in Scripture.
 And this is the confidence that we have in him, that, if we ask anything according to his will he hears us.
 1 John 5:14.
 Sometimes it happens that God shows us mercy probably because of how desperate and immediate our situation is, and despite our immaturity in Christ, He answers anyway.
 Other times, even though we may not be intentional about the will of God in prayer, our prayers and petitions seem to coincidentally match and align with scripture and God answers.
 Notwithstanding, ideally, our knowledge of God’s will is paramount to praying effectively and for that matter we must be intentional about it.
 Note also that, God only answers prayers through Christ Jesus.
-And for that matter prayer must be made in the name of Jesus alone.
+And for that matter prayer must be made in the name of Jesus alone, not mentioning the name jesus at the end of a prayer but knowing and acknowledging the supremacy and lord of Jesus the Christ over all things.
 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.
 John 14:6

 … Verily, verily, I say unto you, whatsoever you shall ask the Father in my name, he will give it to you.
 John 16:23